esradem/portfolio/readme.md

 Information on the primary energy equivalent conversion for various renewable sources. " Energy derived from solid biofuels, biogasoline, biodiesels, other liquid biofuels, biogases and the renewable fraction of municipal waste are also included.
 Biofuels are defined as fuels derived directly or indirectly from biomass (material obtained from living or recently living organisms).
 This includes wood, vegetal waste (including wood waste and crops used for energy production), ethanol, animal materials/wastes and sulphite lyes.
 Municipal waste comprises wastes produced by the residential, commercial and public service sectors that are collected by local authorities for disposal in a central location for the production of heat and/or power.
 This indicator is measured in thousand toe (tonne of oil equivalent) as well as in percentage of total primary energy supply."
 ### Metrics:
 Quantity of energy produced by each renewable source, measured in thousand tonne of oil equivalent (ktoe).
+'The tonne of oil equivalent (toe) is a unit of energy defined as the amount of energy released by burning one tonne of crude oil.
+It is approximately 42 gigajoules or 11.630 megawatt-hours.'
 The percentage share of each renewable source in the total primary energy supply.
 ## Methodology
 ### Data Analysis: